kareemalkoul/kareemalkoul/README.md

 - How I develop in AI and Data sciences.

 ## Android Developer
-- Flutter Developer from 2020-September.
+- Flutter Developer from 2020-Sep.
-- starting learning jetpack Compose.
+- jetpack Compose.

 ## Backend Developer
-- Node.js with Express from 2022.
+- Node.js,Expressjs and Nest.js.
-- MongoDB.
+- MongoDB and MySql.

 ## 🌐Technology & 🛠Tools
 - 🌐 &nbsp;